paswan1995/Kubernetes-K8s-/K8s-day1.md

 ```

-* ssh into master node and execute as root user
+* ssh into master node and execute as root user / Choose your master (node-1) become a root user
 ```
 sudo -i
 kubeadm init --cri-socket unix:///var/run/cri-dockerd.sock

 ```
-* This execution should lead to some output as shown below
+* This execution should lead to some output as shown below / When executed this command will give the output as shown below

 ```
+Your Kubernetes control-plane has initialized successfully!
- mkdir -p $HOME/.kube
-  sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config
-  sudo chown $(id -u):$(id -g) $HOME/.kube/config
+To start using your cluster, you need to run the following as a regular user: mkdir -p $HOME/.kube sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config sudo chown $(id -u):$(id -g) $HOME/.kube/config